#EachforEqual hero creation by Ms Snaps

 Possible?
 Hell yeah!

-To support this exciting mission, we're inviting female street artists worldwide to create exciting street art to support the International Women’s Day (IWD) 2020 #EachforEqual campaign theme.
+To support this exciting mission, we invite female street artists worldwide to create exciting street art to support the International Women’s Day (IWD) campaign theme.
 The mission is supported by the all-female street artist group International Women’s Crew.
 Check out an article from International Women’s Crew founder, Ms Snaps, to understand the state of play for women street artists worldwide.

 Showcasing women's creativity and equality messages